Dranken

 Red meat goes well with tannins

-Choose wine that matches the taste
+Choose a wine that suits your taste level

 Complex wines with complex dishes